-The second one is 6 kilometres lower at the Brückele/Ponticello Parking area (paid – bring cash), near Alpin Natur Hotel Brückele.
+The second one is 6 kilometers lower at the Brückele/Ponticello Parking area (paid – bring cash), near Alpin Natur Hotel Brückele.

 Important: The parking lot directly near the trailhead can only be reached within certain hours.
 The road stays open to public traffic until 9 am.
 After that, the gates shut and the only way to reach the trailhead is by using the shuttle bus.

 Get there early as the parking spaces at the top are limited to around 100 cars.
 There is no access to large campervans.
 If you are driving an RV, leave it in the bottom parking lot and use the shuttle bus.